 We don’t get much concrete information about how games are selling on the Epic Games store, but the company has provided a new bit of insight.
-Co-op zombie shooter World War Z has sold 320,000 copies on the Epic Games store since it launched on April 16, and 250,000 of those sales came within the first week.
+Co-op zombie shooter World War Z has now sold nearly 700,000 copies on the Epic Games store since it launched April 16.

 Despite somewhat mixed reviews at launch, the third-person co-op shooter overtook The Division 2 for the top spot on UK retail store charts.
 The game takes inspiration from the popular film and novel to create a player vs player vs Zombies experience.

 The title was exclusive to the Epic Launcher on PC, and Karch credits it for its strong performance.
-“On the PC specifically, we are performing way above expectations thanks to the support we have received from the Epic Games Store,” says Kerch.
+“On the PC specifically, we are performing way above expectations thanks to the support we have received from the Epic Games Store.”